Software bloat: Software inefficiency

 Another cause of bloat is independently competing standards and products, which can create a demand for integration.
 There are now more operating systems, browsers, protocols, and storage formats than there were before, causing bloat in programs due to interoperability issues.
-For example, a program that once could only save in text format is now demanded to save in HTML, XML, XLS, CSV, PDF, DOC, and other formats.
+For example, a program that once could only save in text format is now required to save in HTML, XML, XLS, CSV, PDF, DOC, and other formats.

 Niklaus Wirth has summed up the situation in Wirth's law, which states that software speed is decreasing more quickly than hardware speed is increasing.

 In his 2001 essay Strategy Letter IV: Bloatware and the 80/20 Myth, Joel Spolsky argues that while 80% of the users only use 20% of the features (a variant on the Pareto principle), each one uses different features.
 Thus, "lite" software editions turn out to be useless for most, as they miss the one or two special features that are present in the "bloated" version.
-Spolsky sums the article with a quote by Jamie Zawinski referring to the Mozilla Application Suite (which later became SeaMonkey):
+Spolsky sums the article with a quote by Jamie Zawinski referring to the Mozilla Application Suite (ultimately debloated as separate apps, of which the Firefox web browser is the only significant survivor):

 "Convenient though it would be if it were true, Mozilla is not big because it's full of useless crap.
 Mozilla is big because your needs are big.
 Your needs are big because the Internet is big.
 There are lots of small, lean web browsers out there that, incidentally, do almost nothing useful. [...]
 But being a shining jewel of perfection was not a goal when we wrote Mozilla."

 Software bloat may also be a symptom of the second-system effect, described by Fred Brooks in The Mythical Man-Month.

 Bloatware

-The term "bloatware" may be applied to software that has become bloated through inefficiency or accretion of features as outlined above.
-The term also commonly refers to software preinstalled on a device, usually by the hardware manufacturer, that is mostly unwanted by the purchaser.
+“Bloatware" is software that has become bloated through inefficiency or accretion of features as outlined above.
+The term is also commonly used for preinstalled software bundled on a device, usually by the hardware manufacturer, that is mostly unwanted by the purchaser.

 The term may also be applied to the accumulation of unwanted and unused software elements that remain after partial and incomplete uninstallation.
 These elements may include whole programs, libraries, associated configuration information, or other data.
-Performance may deteriorate overall as a result of such leavings, as the unwanted software or software components can occupy memory, waste processing time, add disk I/O, consume storage and cause delays at system startup and shutdown.
+Performance may deteriorate overall as a result of such remnants, as the unwanted software or software components can occupy both hard disk memory and RAM, waste processing time, add disk I/O, and cause delays at system startup and shutdown.
 In the worst cases, the leftover software may interfere with the correct operation of wanted software.

-Bloatware can be easily removed if the user has root access on their device, though the rooting process has its own advantages and disadvantages, such as voiding the manufacturer's warranty, and that certain software refuses to run on rooted devices.
+On Android devices some of the bloatware can be hidden from a user account with ADB, although this doesn't remove the application and will still take disk space, it won't run and slow down the system.
+By unlocking the bootloader, users can remove the bloatware's files, install a custom firmware or gain root privileges which allows the app to be fully uninstalled.